 Our budget is allocated for this year only, so we need to spend it till the end of the year.

 Our staff is not accustomed to using an electronic document management system.
 They might require additional training to learn how to use the system.

-Note that this message has little to do with the technicalities.
+Note that this helpful RFP has little to do with the technicalities.
 But it helps the software solution provider by describing the problem and the idea for how to solve it.